siefkenj/IBLODEs/book/typst/modules/introduction.typ

   also time for the instructor to ensure that everyone has understood the main point of the exercise (since it is sometimes easy to miss the point!).

-  If students are having trouble, the instructor can give hints and additional guidance to ensure students’ struggle is productive.
+  If students are having trouble, the instructor can give hints and additional guidance to ensure the students’ struggle is productive.

 + *Repeat step 3.*